ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
+The application output contains three values in case of application's successful execution.
+There are a PID of the target process, a base address of the PEB segment and a base address of the stack segment.

 You can see that we are using here already considered approach to enable `SE_DEBUG_NAME` privilege for the current process with `OpenProcessToken` and `SetPrivilege` functions.
 Then there is a call of `GetMainThreadTeb` function with the target process's PID parameter.
 The functions contains three steps:

 1. Call `NtCurrentTeb` WinAPI function to get TEB segment's base address of the current thread.